Tesla’s Death Spiral

 • Tesla has no “moat” of any kind; e., nothing meaningfully or sustainably proprietary.

-• Tesla loses a huge (and increasing) amount of money despite relatively light competition but will soon be confronted with massive competition in every aspect of its
+• Tesla loses a huge (and increasing) amount of despite relatively light competition but will soon be confronted with massive competition in every aspect of its

 • Elon Musk is extremely